Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 ```
 {% endraw %}

 In this second example, we capture the body in a variable `index`, and reuse this value in the query
 {% raw %}`jsonpath "$.errors[{{index}}].id"`{% endraw %}.

-## Types {#types}
+## Types

 Variable are typed, and can be either string, bool, number, `null` or collections.
 Depending on the variable type,
 templates can be rendered differently.
 Let's say we have captured an integer value into a variable named
 `count`:

 ```hurl
 GET https://sample/counter